Young In Hong: Practice

 5100:Pentagon, created for the Gwangju Biennale 2014, was performed again at the Parque de la Memoria in Buenos Aires in December 2022, with local volunteers, as part of Mitos del futuro próximo curated by Sofía Dourron and Javier Villa.
 The movements of the performers are inspired by video footage of the Gwangju massacre in South Korea in May 1980, found in the archives of the democratic movement in the city of Gwangju.

 Lubaina Himid included Hong's embroidered image Burning Love in the touring exhibition Found Cities, Lost Objects: Women in the City, curated in partnership with the Arts Council Collection in 2022/23.

 Ring of Animals, Young In Hong's first solo exhibition in Belgium is shown at Kunsthal Extra City in Antwerp in early 2023.
+The same year, she produced a new work for Threads - breathing stories into materials, co-curated by textile artist Alice Kettle at Arnolfini in Bristol.
+2023, Young In Hong received the Spike Island Commission for South West-based Artists.
+The resulting work was presented in Spike Island’s galleries in spring 2024 in the show Five Acts.
+This circular embroidered tapestry, combined with sculptures resembling animal toys, and five live performances will also be exhibited at the Art Sonje Center in Seoul in early summer 2025, in a solo show titled Young In Hong: Five Acts & A Monologue.
+It will be combined with the newly commissioned sound installation Accidental Paradise.
+Hong draws attention to the overlooked stories of Korean women’s stories, which have long been excluded from dominant historical narratives centered on male heroes.
+She focuses on figures such as Hyun Kyeok, a former gisaeng turned independence activist; Bu Chunhwa, a haenyeo who led anti-Japanese protests in Jeju; and Shin Soonae, a leader in the Cheonggye Garment Workers’ Union.